 There are many types of massages, but a sports-massage is a more intense way for a person who is into sports.
 It may cost some extra cash, but the difference in the long term is worth it.
 If you don’t want to pay enormous amounts of money to a therapist, I’m sure you can somehow convince your partner to help you out!

 People have used both baths for centuries to relieve muscle tension.
 A warm bath has a ton of therapeutic benefits.
 Hot water baths allow muscle fibers to loosen and relax in turn relieving muscle tension and can be soothing to the nervous system as well!

-Surfing and Yoga go together like peanut butter and jelly.
+Surfing and Yoga go together like bread and butter.
 Every proper surf-town has probably more Yoga-classes than surf schools.
-Yoga is a perfect way to work with your muscles calmly.
-Yoga is also an ideal way to increase flexibility, which is a significant advantage for surfers!
+Yoga is a perfect way to work with your muscles calmly as well an ideal way to increase flexibility, which is a significant advantage for surfers!